verrazzano/verrazzano/tools/analysis/README.md

 $ verrazzano-analysis [options] captured-data-directory

 Options:
-    -analysis=string
-      	Type of analysis: cluster, build (default "cluster") -reportFile=filename
-        Name of report output file, default is stdout -info=bool
-        Include informational messages in the report, default is true -support=bool
-        Include support data in the report, default is true -actions=bool
+  -actions
-        Include actions in the report, default is true -minImpact=int (0-10)
+        Include actions in the report, default is true (default true) -analysis string
-        Minimum impact threshold to report for issues, 0-10, default is 0 -minConfidence=int (0-10)
-        Minimum confidence threshold to report for issues, 0-10, default is 0 -help
+        Type of analysis: cluster (default "cluster") -help
         Display usage help
+  -info
+        Include informational messages, default is true (default true) -minConfidence int
+        Minimum confidence threshold to report for issues, 0-10, default is 0 -minImpact int
+        Minimum impact threshold to report for issues, 0-10, default is 0 -reportFile string
+        Name of report output file, default is stdout -support
+        Include support data in the report, default is true (default true) -version
+        Display version
   -zap-devel
         Development Mode defaults(encoder=consoleEncoder,logLevel=Debug,stackTraceLevel=Warn).
 Production Mode defaults(encoder=jsonEncoder,logLevel=Info,stackTraceLevel=Error)
   -zap-encoder value
-    	Zap log encoding (one of 'json' or 'console') -zap-log-level value
+        Zap log encoding ('json' or 'console') -zap-log-level value
         Zap Level to configure the verbosity of logging.
 Can be one of 'debug', 'info', 'error', or any integer value > 0 which corresponds to custom debug levels of increasing verbosity
   -zap-stacktrace-level value
-    	Zap Level at and above which stacktraces are captured (one of 'info', 'error', 'panic').
+        Zap Level at and above which stacktraces are captured (one of 'info', 'error').
 ```